love2d/love/testing/readme.md

 ## Coverage
 This is the status of all module tests currently.
-"objects" is a special module to cover any object specific tests, i.e. testing a File object functions as expected
 | Module                | Passed | Failed | Skipped | Time   |
 | --------------------- | ------ | ------ | ------- | ------ |
 | 🟢 love.audio | 26 | 0 | 0 | 2.602s |